-Carol Johnson, Director
+Carol Johnson, J.D., M.A., Executive Director

 Ms. Johnson holds a Bachelor of Science degree in Broadcast Journalism from Texas Christian University in Fort Worth, Texas; a Master of Arts degree in Journalism from the University of Arkansas at Little Rock and a Juris Doctor from the University of Arkansas at Little Rock William H. Bowen School of Law.

 Her career includes work in public relations and media, including time as a reporter for the Hot Springs Sentinel-Record and work in the Public Relations/External Relations Departments of Texas Christian University and Bowen Law School, respectively.

 A licensed attorney, Ms. Johnson has worked in various areas of administrative, civil and criminal law, and held a clerkship with the Arkansas Attorney General’s Office.
 Ms. Johnson previously worked with the Arkansas Workers’ Compensation Commission performing de novo reviews of Administrative Law Judge decisions and with the Arkansas Department of Health and Human Services litigating child dependency-neglect cases and participating in administrative hearings regarding adult protective services.
 Additionally, Ms. Johnson is a former Deputy Prosecuting Attorney for Garland County, Arkansas.